Code-Institute-Submissions/HLuke93-ms2/README.md

 Deployment of the site to GitHub Pages was done as follows:

-Login to my GitHub account
+Login to my GitHub account <br>
-Open the project repo
+Open the project repo <br>
-Select the 'Settings' tab
+Select the 'Settings' tab <br>
-On the left-hand-side menu select the Pages option Select the main branch as the source, then click the Save button A message will confirm that the site has been published at https://YOUR-GITHUB-NAME.github.io/REPO-NAME/ Test that the site has successfully gone live by clicking on the link
+On the left-hand-side menu select the Pages option <br>
+Select the main branch as the source, then click the Save button <br>
+A message will confirm that the site has been published at https://YOUR-GITHUB-NAME.github.io/REPO-NAME/ <br>
+Test that the site has successfully gone live by clicking on the link

 <br>